 When is the best time to visit Laguna Beach?

-The most popular time to visit is during the summer, but to be honest as I mentioned before the best season is early fall.
-Visiting during September-October means avoiding crowded beaches and long lines at restaurants.
-Although if you are planning a trip specifically around Festival of the Arts (including the Pageant of the Masters) then it’s worth braving the summer crowds.
+The most popular time to visit is during the summer, but Laguna Beach in early fall is one of my favorite times of year.
+The summer crowds have gone home, and California is having its second summer with mild balmy days.
+Visiting during September-October also means avoiding crowded beaches and long lines at restaurants.
+Although if you are planning a trip specifically around the Festival of the Arts (including the Pageant of the Masters) then it’s worth braving the summer crowds for that.

 Parking is not cheap in downtown Laguna (learned that the hard way), and it’s better to avoid the overpriced parking lots altogether.
 Instead, park up in the hilly residential neighborhoods right above downtown for free and then use the Jahraus Park staircase to make your way into downtown.

 Another parking alternative is to park in one of the lots on the outskirts of town, and then take the free trolley into downtown.
 Download the Visit Laguna Beach app with the Trolley Tracker here.